Veering branched surfaces, surgeries, and geodesic flows: Background

 For each finite sequence of integers $(a_0,...,a_k)$, define a tangle in the following way.
 If $k$ is even, start with two disjoint arcs connecting NE with NW and SW with SE, then add $a_k$ half twists around the NW and SW corners, then $-a_{k-1}$ half twists around the NE and NW corners, and so on.
 If $k$ is odd, start with two disjoint arcs connecting NE with SE and NW with SW, then add $-a_k$ half twists around the NE and NW corners, then $a_{k-1}$ half twists around the NW and SW corners, and so on.

 We call such a tangle a \textit{rational tangle}, and associate to it the rational number $a_0 + \frac{1}{a_1+\frac{1}{...}}$.
-See \Cref{fig:montesinos} top for an illustration.
+In \Cref{fig:montesinos} top left we illustrate an example of a rational tangle which corresponds to the rational number $2 + \frac{1}{3+\frac{1}{4}}$.

-A \textit{Montesinos link} is a knot or link obtained by inserting rational tangles into the empty discs of the knot diagram illustrated in \Cref{fig:montesinos} bottom.
+A \textit{Montesinos link} is a knot or link obtained by inserting rational tangles into the empty regions of the knot diagram illustrated in \Cref{fig:montesinos} bottom.
 If the rational numbers associated to the rational tangles we inserted are $\frac{q_1}{p_1}, ..., \frac{q_n}{p_n}$, we denote the corresponding Montesinos link by $M(\frac{q_1}{p_1},...,\frac{q_n}{p_n})$.
 We remark that the same knot or link may be representable as a Montesinos link for various different choices of $\frac{q_i}{p_i}$. \end{defn}

-It is well-known that Montesinos links are exactly those links whose double branched cover is a Seifert fibered space.
+A key fact about Montesinos links is that they are exactly those knots and links whose double branched cover is a Seifert fibered space.
 In fact, the double branched cover of $M(\frac{q_1}{p_1},...,\frac{q_n}{p_n})$ is the Seifert fibered space with base orbifold $S^2$ with cone points of index $p_1,...,p_n$ and singular fibers above those cone points having parameters $(p_i,q_i)$.
 In the sequel, we will denote such an orbifold by $S^2(p_1,..,p_n)$ and such a Seifert fibered space as $(S^2, (p_1,q_1),...,(p_n,q_n))$.

 There is a neat way of seeing how this double branched cover works.
 Take a $n$-gon $Q$ with edges $l_1,...,l_n$ and consider a trivial circle bundle $T$ over $Q$.
 Choose parametrizations $l_i \times \mathbb{R}/\mathbb{Z}$ of the bundle over $l_i$, in a way such that the second coordinates in the parametrizations shift down by $\frac{q_i}{2p_i}$ going from $l_i \times \mathbb{R}/\mathbb{Z}$ to $l_{i+1} \times \mathbb{R}/\mathbb{Z}$ (here indices should be taken mod $n$).
 Now this shift can only be well-defined mod $\mathbb{Z}$, so there is still the ambiguity of how the parametrizations fit together when going around $\partial T$.
-We fix this by requiring that in the universal cover of $T$, if we start at $l_1 \times \{0 \}$ and follow horizontal lines $l_i \times \{t \}$ around $\partial Q$, we will return to $l_1 \times \{\frac{e}{2}\}$ for $e=\sum \frac{q_i}{p_i}$.
+We fix this by requiring that in the universal cover of $T$, if we start at $l_1 \times \{0 \}$ and follow horizontal lines $l_i \times \{t \}$ around $\partial Q \times \{t\}$, we will return to $l_1 \times \{\frac{e}{2}\}$ for $e=\sum \frac{q_i}{p_i}$.

 Now define an involution $\iota_i$ on each $l_i \times \mathbb{R}/\mathbb{Z}$ by reflecting across the horizontal lines $l_i \times \{0 \}$ and $l_i \times \{ \frac{1}{2} \}$.
 Then $T$ quotiented by the $\iota_i$ on its faces is homeomorphic to $S^3$, and the lines of reflection form the Montesinos link $M(\frac{q_1}{p_1},...,\frac{q_n}{p_n})$.
 Intuitively, we are folding up each face of $T$, but on the fibers above the vertices of $Q$, the two foldings differ by a shift, so those fibers are folded up in $2p_i$-ply fashion, from the action of a dihedral group.